MettaBlender/nic/FIXES_SUMMARY.md

   - Clear all pending operations and draft changes when switching pages
   - Ensured blocks are properly loaded for each page

+### 6. **Layout Settings Integration - Complete Publishing System**
+- **Problem**: Layout changes were not integrated into the draft/publish system and were not saved to database
+- **Fix**:
+  - Added layout state management to CMSContext (`layoutSettings`, `pendingLayoutChanges`)
+  - Implemented proper `loadLayoutSettings()` function to load settings from API
+  - Enhanced `updateLayoutSettings()` to add changes to draft system
+  - Integrated layout changes into `publishDrafts()` function with parallel publishing
+  - Updated auto-save system to include layout changes
+  - Added layout change cleanup in `discardDrafts()`
+  - Layout changes now properly tracked in pending operations count
+  - Automatic loading of layout settings on app initialization

 ## Results

-✅ **Page Creation**: Working perfectly - creates new pages with proper validation ✅ **Page Updates**: Working - can update both title and slug ✅ **Page Deletion**: Working - properly deletes pages and associated blocks ✅ **Page Content Switching**: Working - blocks correctly load when switching between pages ✅ **Database Schema**: Up to date with grid system and rows column ✅ **Error Handling**: Proper German error messages for duplicate slugs ✅ **UI Integration**: CMS context properly integrated with PageManager component
+✅ **Page Creation**: Working perfectly - creates new pages with proper validation ✅ **Page Updates**: Working - can update both title and slug ✅ **Page Deletion**: Working - properly deletes pages and associated blocks ✅ **Page Content Switching**: Working - blocks correctly load when switching between pages ✅ **Layout Settings**: Working - layout changes are tracked in draft system and properly published ✅ **Draft System**: Working - both block and layout changes are batched and published together ✅ **Database Schema**: Up to date with grid system and rows column ✅ **Error Handling**: Proper German error messages for duplicate slugs ✅ **UI Integration**: CMS context properly integrated with PageManager component